Calculated based on number of publications stored in Pure and citations from Scopus

 Research interests

-Jessica is an evolutionary and molecular biologist with broad interests in genetic research that aims to find solutions for both industry and the conservation of biodiversity.
+Jessica is an evolutionary and molecular biologist with broad interests in genetic research that maximises industry objectives, while ensuring the conservation of biodiversity.
 Her research uses genomic technologies to answer questions that align within the common theme of ‘resilience’.

 Key research interests include: